How To Build A Rock Retaining Wall?

 Although a time-consuming method, a dry-stack rock retaining wall, put together correctly, can survive for a long time.
 These retaining walls have the affinity to flex with the moving soil beneath, unlike mortared rock retaining walls that are stiff and can crack fast with the moving ground slightly.
 Also, a dry-stack stone retaining wall will not break away as it does not depend on mortar that wears out over time.

-Before planning to build a rock retaining wall, it is essential to consult a professional and ensure you are not damaging the under-soil utility lines.
+Before planning to build a rock retaining wall, it is essential to consult a professional and ensure you are not damaging the under-soil utility lines, we ALWAYS check our dial before you dig, before we start construction on a wall.

 How To Build A Rock Retaining Wall - A Step By Step Process?